-- For good drainage, put a layer of old pot shards, hydroponic clay pebbles or gravel at the bottom of the pot.
+- For proper drainage, put a layer of old pot shards, expanded clay pellets or gravel in the bottom of the pot.

-- Scatter a layer of potting compost over the pot shards, hydroponic clay pebbles or gravel.
+- Scatter a layer of potting compost over the pot shards, expanded clay pellets or gravel.

 - Plant the flower bulbs in the potting compost.
-For a colourful result, use more flower bulbs than you would in a border.
-They can be planted closer together than in the garden: no farther away from each other than the diameter of the bulbs.
+For a colourful result, use lots of flower bulbs.
+They can be planted closer together in a pot than in the garden so keep the distance between them no greater than the diameter of the bulb.

 - Put a layer of potting compost on top of the bulbs and tamp it down firmly.